arcdocs/arcdocs.github.io/book/software/infrastructure/apptainer.md

 $ module add apptainer
 ```

-The apptainer module is available on ARC4:
+The apptainer module is available on both ARC3 and ARC4:

 ```{list-table}
 :header-rows: 1